What you need to know when booking your crane

 - Are suitable for work in congested areas and/or with several other cranes because of their reduced slewing radius.

-Self-erecting tower cranes include a horizontal jib and mast which is mounted to a ballast.
+Self-erecting tower cranes stand on outriggers, it has a horizontal jib and mast which is mounted to a ballast (large concrete counterweights) there is no counter jib.
 It has the ability to fold and unfold and is self erecting which can be erected on site, can be operated by remote control.

 - They have a lighter frame

 - Are transportable

 - Have a lower max load capacity

 Self-erecting tower cranes are most suitable for circumstances where:

 - Construction requires restricted areas for instance a small space between buildings